 Criteria for Honorary Membership

-OCULL honorary lifetime membership is awarded to:
+OCULL Honorary Membership (lifetime) is awarded to:

-- long standing members of OCULL (10 years or more) with considerable achievements and contributions to the Continuing Education profession in Ontario, primarily outside their own institution
+- long standing members of OCULL (10 years or more) with considerable achievements and contributions to the Continuing Education profession in Ontario, primarily outside their own institution;

 - generally awarded to someone no longer serving directly in Continuing Education at an Ontario university.

-- only under exceptional circumstances would an honorary membership be awarded posthumously.
+- only under exceptional circumstances awarded posthumously.